 Entertainment system –

-The airline had a good selection of new films available to watch (I finally got to see the new beauty and the beast – yay for me!) but also a good back catalogue of older films and TV shows (I cried myself through the ending of Marley and Me and then regretted my decisions to watch it)!
+The airline had a good selection of new films available to watch (I finally got to see the New Beauty And The Beast – yay for me!) but also a good back catalogue of older films and TV shows.
+For example, I cried myself through the ending of Marley and Me and then regretted my decisions to watch it!

 One thing that I will say however is that on my first flight the entertainment system was very slow and did not boot up until about half an hour into the flight… Although my subsequent systems worked perfectly, I saw other passengers having the same problem I’d experienced…

-The service from the Air Stewards on my flights was mixed… All were very smiley and happy to help but, on the several occasions I required such help they took a rather long time to assist me!
+The service from the Air Stewards on my flights was mixed… All were very smiley but, on the several occasions I required help they took a rather long time to assist me!

 Adding to this, at one point I was woken up for a meal; my understanding is if I’m asleep, I’m clearly not going to be wanting a meal…

 So although good, the service was on par with most other airlines!